 Student visa applicants must make an appointment for a visa interview by logging on to the CGI appointment system at www.ustraveldocs.com/ng or by calling the CGI call center at 09-460-1748.
+Please note that if you have been refused a student visa, you are not allowed to schedule an appointment for 7 days after the refusal.
 Students may schedule their visa appointments before they receive their I-20 forms but must bring the I-20 forms with them on the day of their interviews.
 The United States Mission to Nigeria reserves appointment slots every day for student visa applicants and responds to requests for expedited appointments during peak student visa seasons to ensure they will be able to apply well in advance of the start of their studies.

 Once the applicant has made a visa appointment, he or she should gather all supporting documents and forms (see list below), and bring them to the interview.

 - A barcoded confirmation page for the DS-160 online nonimmigrant visa application form (for all applicants).
 The confirmation page can be obtained only after applicants complete and submit the DS-160 over the Internet.
 Applicants should answer all questions completely and digitally sign the DS-160 before submission.
 The DS-160 and instructions for completing it can be found on the Consular Electronic Application Center at https://ceac.state.gov/GENNIV

 - International passport valid for at least six months

 - One color passport (5cm x 5cm) photograph with full face forward against a white background taken within the last six months.
 Hair must not cover the ears.
 No photos with dark glasses or non-religious, tribal, or chieftaincy head coverings will be permitted.

 - The GT Bank receipt (for the $160 visa application fee).